LLB (Dub), M. Jur (Oxon), M Phil (Cantab), PhD (LSE)

 - College Lecturer in Law

-- University Lecturer in Law
+- Catherine Seville Assistant Professor in Law

 Dr Sinéad Agnew is the inaugural Catherine Seville Lecturer in Law at Newnham College and the Faculty of Law.
 At the faculty, she lectures in Equity and Land Law.
 In college, she is Director of Studies in Law, and supervises Equity.